Jay-study-nildana/FrontEndForStudents/README.md

 # React JS

-Head over to this folder [ReactForStudents](ReactForStudents) for React related content.
+Head over to this folder [ReactJSForStudents](ReactJSForStudents) for React related content.

 # Bootstrap